HL7/fhir-shorthand/input/pagecontent/reference.md

 **Example:**

-* Restrict a performer element (type Reference(Organization | Pracititioner) to PrimaryCareProvider in a profile, assuming PrimaryCareProvider is a profile on Practitioner:
+* Restrict the Practitioner reference in a performer element (type Reference(Organization \| Practitioner)) to PrimaryCareProvider, assuming PrimaryCareProvider is a profile on Practitioner:

   `* performer[Practitioner] only PrimaryCareProvider`